ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/compare-exchange-view.markdown

 ![Compare Exchange View](images/compare-exchange-view.png "Compare Exchange View")

 1. **Documents Tab**
-   Select to see document-related options.
+   Select to see document-related options and the list of documents in this datase .
 2. **Compare Exchange**
-   Select to see the Compare Exchange Studio view.
+   Select to see the Compare Exchange view.
 3. **Add new item**
    Click to add a new compare exchange key/value pair.
 4. **Compare exchange key/value properties**
-   Click the edit button or key name to edit this pair.
+   Click the edit button or key name to edit this item.
     ![Compare Exchange Single Pair](images/compare-exchange-single-pair.png "Compare Exchange Single Pair")
-    1. **Delete**
-       Click to delete this compare exchange key/value pair.
-       {WARNING: Warning}
-       Deleting a compare exchange pair will remove ACID guarantees for transactions if the pair was set up to protect ACIDity.
-       Only remove or edit these if you _truly_ know what you're doing.
-       If the key name starts with `rvn-atomic`, it is an [Atomic Guard](../../../client-api/operations/compare-exchange/atomic-guards) which RavenDB creates and maintains automatically in cluster-wide sessions to protect transactions.
-       Do not remove Atomic Guards.
-       {WARNING/}
-    2. **Key**
+    1. **Key**
        A unique identifier that is reserved across the cluster.
          ![Atomic Guard](images/compare-exchange-atomic-guard.png "Atomic Guard")
+            {INFO: Atomic Guards}
-          * Keys starting with "rvn-atomic" are [Atomic Guards](../../../client-api/operations/compare-exchange/atomic-guards).
+            If keys start with "rvn-atomic" they are [Atomic Guards](../../../client-api/operations/compare-exchange/atomic-guards).
-            They are created and maintained automatically by RavenDB.
+            They are created and maintained automatically to guarantee ACID cluster-wide transactions.
-            Do not remove or edit these as this will disable ACID guarantees for transactions.
+            **Do not remove or edit these** as this will disable ACID guarantees.
+            {INFO/}
-    3. **Value**
+    2. **Value**
-       Edit to change the value associated with the key.
+       Enter a value that will be associated with the key.
+       Values can be numbers, stings, arrays, or objects.
+Any value that can be represented as JSON is valid.
        Before a cluster allows a transaction, it needs to see that the value matches the expected value.
-    4. **Metadata**
+    3. **Metadata**
        Click to add metadata.
-       The metadata is associated with the key.
+       The metadata is associated with the key, similar to document's metadata.
-    5. **Raft Index**
+    4. **Raft Index**
        The raft index is updated automatically each time the value is changed, indicating the value's current version to allow concurrency control.
+    5. **Delete**
+       Click to delete this compare exchange item.
+       {WARNING: Warning}
+       Deleting a compare exchange item will remove ACID guarantees for transactions if the pair was set up to protect ACIDity.
+       Only remove or edit these if you _truly_ know what you're doing.
+       {WARNING/}

 {PANEL/}